sherlyc/sherlyc.github.io/README.md

 # Stuff Frontend Reference Architecture (Web)

-The key priciple of this implementation is to provide a simple, standardized implementation strategies.
+The key principle of this implementation is to provide a simple, standardised implementation strategies.
 The approach is to make the foundation robust and future complexity proof with scalability as one our main concern.
 The architecture is focused to implement CI/CD for faster development and deployment cycle with automated testing.

 ## Getting Started